Title

 For more information, please visit www.P65Warnings.ca.gov.

-• Q: What type of binding does this book have?
-A: The book is available in paperback binding, making it accessible and easy to handle.
+- Q: What type of binding does this book have?
+A: This book is available in paperback binding.
+This makes it lightweight and easy to handle for reading.

-• Q: What historical events are covered in the book?
-A: The book covers significant events including slavery, the Civil War, Reconstruction, the Harlem Renaissance, and the Civil Rights Movement.
+- Q: What historical periods does the book cover?
+A: The book covers various historical periods including slavery, the Civil War, Reconstruction, the Harlem Renaissance, and the Civil Rights Movement.
+It provides a comprehensive view of black history.